 During the 1980s, the licence was held by the Wearne family, before the Warrnambool City Council purchased the building in the 1990s.
 Restoration works were ordered and an additional building was added to house rowing facilities and a function room.

-Today, Proudfoots Boathouse is one of the most historic and recognisable buildings in the Warrnambool region and is known for it’s unique dining experience as Proudfoots By The River Café and Restaurant.
+Today, Proudfoots Boathouse is one of the most historic and recognisable buildings in the Warrnambool region and is known for it’s unique dining experience as Proudfoots By The River.
+Offering a menu heavily influenced by Native Australian ingredients it is sure to impress.

 Contact the team at Proudfoots by the River